Affiliate links on Android Authority may earn us a commission. Learn more.

 The company's expansion into Brazil was pretty much a disaster.

 In 2015, the company announced its intentions to both build and sell the Redmi 2 in Brazil.
 That it did, but only a year later, it left the country entirely.
-It wouldn’t be until 2019 before Xiaomi would start selling phones in the country again.
+It would take until 2019 for Xiaomi to start selling phones in the country again.
 This time, though, it stuck to mostly online sales.

 There’s no telling how much money Xiaomi lost with this overzealous expansion.